guapcrypto/Guapcoin-MN-Install-V2/README.md

+Guapcoin Master Node version v5.0.1 is now available from: https://github.com/guapcrypto/Guapcoin-MN-Install-2.3.0.1 Please report bugs using the issue tracker at github: https://github.com/guapcrypto/Guapcoin-MN-Install-2.3.0.1/issues
 # Table Of Contents:
+## Mandatory Update Details
 ## Section 1.
 Description
 ## Section 2.
 Quick Install Guide for GuapCoin v2.3.0.1 MasterNode Setup
 ## Section 3.
 Guide for installing GuapCoin v2.3.0.1 MasterNode Update
 ## Section 4.
 How to Setup A MasterNode Guide - Full Tutorial
 ## Section 5.
 Fixes

+# Important Update
+This is an important update for any Master Node running version 2.3.0 or lower as it resolves several instability issues with Masternodes missing or inactive on the network
+This release downloads updated package information from all configured sources and installs available upgrades of all packages currently installed on the system from the sources configured via sources.list file.

 # Section 1.
 Description